Elfsquad/forge-viewer/README.md

 # Elfsquad Forge Viewer
 The Elfsquad Forge Viewer allows you to embed a [Autodesk Forge viewer](https://forge.autodesk.com/) into your own custom build configurator implementation.

+## Documentation

+For more detailed documentation see https://elfsquad.github.io/forge-viewer/classes/ElfsquadForgeViewer.html

 ## Example
 ```javascript
 import { Configuration, ConfiguratorContext } from "@elfsquad/configurator";